igrishaev/pg2/README.md

    [pg.core :as pg]))
 ~~~

-To inject functions from the .sql file, call the `def-db-fns` function from the
+To inject functions from the file, pass it into the `pg.hugsql/def-db-fns`
-`pg.hugsql` namespace:
+function:

 ~~~clojure
 (hug/def-db-fns (io/file "test/demo.sql"))
 ~~~

-The function accepts either a string path to a file, a resource, or a `File`
+It accepts either a string path to a file, a resource, or a `File`
 object.
 Should there were no exceptions, and the file was correct, the current
-namespace will obtain new functions made from the file.
+namespace will get new functions declared in the file.
 Let's examine them and
 their metadata:

 ~~~clojure